christroutner/ssh-tunnel-client-server/README.md

 1. Node.js ^14+ and npm ^8+ installed
 2. SSH key pair generated (see SSH Key Generation section above)
 3. Network access to the server
+4. **Server-to-client SSH key set up** (see "On the Server Machine" section above) - This allows the server to SSH into the client through the tunnel

 ### Setup Steps